photo by Andrew George on Unsplash

 Think pastured egg yolks, low-mercury wild caught fish and seafood, coconut oil, raw nuts and seeds, grass-fed butter and ghee, avocados, and extra virgin olive oil.

-Organic, pasture-raised, grass-fed, wild caught animal protein (red meat, poultry, fish, eggs) and plant-based protein sources like lentils, beans, quinoa, nuts, seeds and non-GMO organic fermented soy (like tempeh).
+Organic, pasture-raised, grass-fed, wild caught animal protein (red meat, poultry, fish, eggs) and plant-based protein sources like lentils, beans, quinoa, nuts, seeds, non-GMO organic fermented soy (like tempeh), and a variety of fresh herbs and spices.

-Like sweet potatoes, yams, squash, lentils and whole non-gluten grains (rice, quinoa, millet, buckwheat, and gf oats).
+Like sweet potatoes, yams, squash, lentils and whole non-gluten grains (rice, quinoa, millet, buckwheat, and gluten-free oats).

 Like raw honey, pure maple syrup, coconut sugar, and 85% (or higher) chocolate.